MeNoln/appOnContainers/README.md

 As a tradition i choosed random name for this project.

 ## Why i decided to create this app?
-One friday evening, it was a rainy day, I was watching YouTube and found video on Microsoft Visual Studio channel called "Microservice Architecture using .Net Core and Docker".
+One friday evening, it was a rainy day, I was watching YouTube and found a video on Microsoft Visual Studio channel called "Microservice Architecture using .Net Core and Docker".
 I opened it and was impressed by how cool it is.
 And here was the entry point.

 ## About
 **Let`s start from little description of this project.**